blackhillsinfosec/FreeLabFriday_Labs/Decks/CORE_v3.1/IC/labs/Evilginx/Evilginx.md

 ![image](./attachments/img30.png)

-As we can see this our phishing domain `official.cloudservice.com` and the original one `cloudservice.com`!
+As we can see, this is our phishing domain `official.cloudservice.com` and the original one `cloudservice.com`!

-We will put again our credentials from the account we created at the legitimate website and login.
+We will put our credentials again from the account we created at the legitimate website and log in.

 ![image](./attachments/img31.png)

-Like before we see our dashboard, seems that's nothing happened...
+Like before, we see our dashboard, it seems that nothing has happened...

 ![image](./attachments/img32.png)

-But if we go back to the Evilginx we will see that we have capture the credentials and a session token.
+But if we go back to the Evilginx, we will see that we have captured the credentials and a session token.

 ![image](./attachments/img33.png)